mdedys/react-tutorial/tutorial/TaskList.md

 # Task List

+This tutorial is based on building the following: https://todomvc.com/examples/react/#/

+The final solution can be found on `solution` branch

 The follow tasks can be completed to make a functional todo list react app.

 Part 1.
 Implement a functional input field